tethysplatform/tethys/docs/tutorials/google_earth_engine/part_1/new_app_project.rst

     # This file should be committed to your app code.
     version: 1.0
+    # This should be greater or equal to your tethys-platform in your environment
+    tethys_version: ">=4.0.0"
     # This should match the app - package name in your setup.py
     name: earth_engine

     requirements:
     # Putting in a skip true param will skip the entire section.
 Ignoring the option will assume it be set to False
     skip: false
     conda:
         channels:
         - conda-forge
         packages:
         - earthengine-api
         - oauth2client
     pip:

+    npm:

     post: